olekscode/lapack-experiment/README.md

 python3 DatasetGenerator.py
 ```

-This step can take until 15 minutes because the datasets are big.
+This step can take until 15 minutes because the datasets can be big.

 The script will generate the three datasets (small, medium and large) into the `data` directory.
 Note that the datasets are generated using a random seed.
 So you always have exactly the same datasets.